White supremacist says he will plead guilty in sword killing

 Jackson's defense attorneys left court without commenting.

-Prosecutors say Jackson traveled from Baltimore to New York and stalked several black men before attacking Caughman.
+Prosecutors say Jackson, who is white, traveled from Baltimore to New York and stalked several black men before attacking Caughman.

 Police have said he chose New York because it's the media capital of the world and he intended to send a message.